 Make your own sports drink

 Mixing your own sports drink is easy and doesn't take a lot of time.
-You need to buy the ingredients and have a household scale to weigh the quantities.
+All you need to do is buy the ingredients (I buy from HSNstore, see below for more information) and have a household scale to weigh up the amounts and a bowl to put it in.

 Sports drinks contain maltodextrin, fructose and electrolytes (salts).
 Here are 2 different recipes.